Robertovillar18/dolibarr-diksy/core/login/README.txt

-README (English)
+README (english)
 ---------------------------------------------
-Description of htdocs/core/login directory
+Decription of htdocs/core/login directory
 ---------------------------------------------

 This directory contains files that handle the way to validate passwords.